 Description

-II Lamp standard, guide post and fountain combined: dated 1897.
-Cast-iron chamfered square base on moulded plinth has moulded panels surrounding lion's mask fountains on three faces and plaque on the other, which empty into square, then semi-circular basins, with a bowl beneath (for humans, horses and dogs respectively).
-Above the base is a moulded cornice supporting four horizontal consoles and a fluted column with clasping acanthus leaves at the bottom.
-The column has four directional plates, and supports four (originally gas) lamps, three of which survive, on curving brackets with some scroll work.
-The piece was made by Wilson and Co., Manchester, for £212.
+The Guide Post, located 36 metres southeast of the Church lych gate in Poynton-with-Worth, is a lamp standard, guide post, and fountain combined, dated 1897.
+It features a cast-iron chamfered square base on a moulded plinth, which has moulded panels surrounding lion's mask fountains on three sides and a plaque on the fourth side.
+The fountains empty into square and semi-circular basins, designed for humans, horses, and dogs respectively.
+Above the base, a moulded cornice supports four horizontal consoles and a fluted column adorned with clasping acanthus leaves at the bottom.
+The column has four directional plates and originally supported four gas lamps, three of which still remain, mounted on curving brackets with some scroll work.
+This piece was made by Wilson and Co. in Manchester for £212.
+The plaque commemorates its erection in celebration of Queen Victoria's diamond jubilee by the residents of Poynton.
+The guide post was moved to its current location around 2011.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.